Stork's-bills & Round-petalled Crane's-bills

 Common Herb-Robert Geranium robertianum

 Common and widespread in all kinds of shady places, but also as a low-growing plant of shingle beaches and frequently on walls.
 Flowers May to September.
 Low-growing to no more than 40cm.
 Leaves are divided into three main sections (ternate), each section further deeply divided almost to the veins.
-Flowers usually pink but sometimes white, followed by typical elongated fruiting capsules that resemble a crane's bill.
+Flowers usually pink but sometimes white, petals 8-14mm, anthers pinkish-orange to purple, followed by typical elongated fruiting capsules that resemble a crane's bill.

 |